d4ndox/mnp/README.md

 ## Getting started

-mnp will create a set of files and directories allowing you to control the client with command line tools. default = /tmp/mywallet
+mnp will create a set of files and directories - allowing you to control and check for incoming payments with command line tools.
+Default = /tmp/mywallet

 ```bash